 And while I just said you don’t need to start it the night before, if you really want to, you certainly can!
 Just take out of the fridge and let stand for 30 minutes before baking (to take the chill off it a bit).
 Certainly a handy option for entertaining.

-You can really use any bread you like for this french toast bake, but do make sure it’s not super fresh.
+Bread – You can really use any bread you like for this french toast bake, but do make sure it’s not super fresh.
 Day old, ever-so-slightly stale bread is perfect.
 I have set slices of bread on a cooling rack to stale up a bit if it seems a bit too fresh.
-It doesn’t take long and will help the bread keep it’s shape as it bakes.
+It doesn’t take long and will help the bread keep its shape as it bakes.

 Challah bread would be perfect for this dish.
 I can never get my hands on challah (unless I make it myself), so I used a round loaf of artisan bread, with wide slices that I cut in half in the middle and over-lapped slightly.

-I used an oval copper pan here, but any baking dish of similar size or a 9×13 baking dish will work just fine.
+- I used an oval copper pan here, but any baking dish of similar size or a 7 x 11 or 9×13 baking dish will work just fine.

 - 2 cups half & half (10%) cream